 Kilian Jornet set a new ascent-descent record on Aconcagua, the highest mountain in the western hemisphere, on December 23rd.
 The speed record was part of Kilian’s Summits of My Life project.

 Kilian started the ascent from the last inhabited place, the cabin of the park guards in Horcones at 2.900 meters.
 With the summit at 6,962 m the route included over 4,000 m of ascent and descent – and a distance of almost 60 km.

 The new Aconcagua record now stands at 12 hours 49 minutes.
 That’s three hours faster than the previous official record and an hour faster than the unofficial one!

 “I’m really happy to have completed this new challenge.
 It has been tough, especially at 6,500m altitude when I suffered altitude sickness.
 Anyway, these moments of suffering will always be remembered,” says Kilian.

 Relive Kilian Jornet’s Aconcagua record with a Suunto Movie.
-You can create Suunto Movie's with the Suunto Movescount App.

 Read also Kilian’s blog post about the record.